bendytree/node-itsa/readme.md

 # Testing

 Testing is done with mocha and is monitored with Travis CI (see the badge at the top of the page).
-At last count, there were over 200 tests that document and verify the `itsa` library.
+At last count, there are 220 tests that document and verify the `itsa` library.
 You can run the tests by running `npm run test`.